|

 Heights Elementary School.
 Beacon Heights continued to serve the district until

 it was closed in 1982.
+The school building is still operated by others as

 In 1951, the new Wayzata Junior/Senior High School opened on Barry Ave. in